 The town once again received Roman investment in the Augustan period after Augustus' victory in 31 BCE over Mark Antony and Cleopatra at the Battle of Actium, just 100 km to the south.
 Butrint officially adopted the Latin language, established a senate and was given the right to mint coins.
 Various building projects were instigated including Roman baths with underfloor heating, a road bridge, a nymphaeum (public decorative fountain), an aqueduct, three shrines - one dedicated to Minerva Augusta - and the paving of the agora and adaptation into a Roman forum.
 From the 1st century CE, the outer suburbs of the town were also further developed and its grid road system was typical of Roman town planning.

 In the 2nd century CE, the theatre was expanded with the stage area being monumentalised and the forum was further beautified with shrines and dedicatory statues.
-From the 2nd to the 3rd centuries BCE the outer suburbs of the town saw the construction of large private villas with large central peristyle courts, ornamental pools, and fine mosaic floors.
+From the 2nd to the 3rd centuries BCE the outer suburbs of the ancient city saw the construction of large private villas with large central peristyle courts, ornamental pools, and fine mosaic floors.
 Extensive architectural damage occurred to various buildings on the site sometime in the 4th century CE and may have been caused by the large earthquake of 365 CE which struck the whole Balkan area.
 Despite some evidence of reconstruction attempts, the site never recaptured its former prominence and, from the 5th century CE, Christian buildings were constructed including a large basilica and baptistery.